-About Exploratory Advanced Research Exploratory advanced research focuses on longer-term, higher-risk research with a high payoff potential.
+Exploratory advanced research focuses on longer term, higher risk research with a high payoff potential.
 It matches opportunities from discoveries in science and technology with the needs of specific industries.

-The uncertainties in the research approach and outcomes challenge organizations and researchers to be innovative problem-solvers, which can lead to new research techniques, instruments, and processes that can be applied to future high-risk and applied research projects.
-ABOUT THE FEDERAL HIGHWAY ADMINISTRATION'S EXPLORATORY ADVANCED RESEARCH PROGRAM Federal legislation establishes an Exploratory Advanced Research (EAR) Program for transportation to address longer-term, higherrisk, breakthrough research with the potential for dramatic long-term improvements to transportation systems-improvements in planning, building, renewing, and operating safe, congestion-free, and environmentally sound transportation facilities.
-The Federal Highway Administration's (FHWA) EAR Program secures broad scientific participation and extensive coverage of advanced ideas and new technologies through three key processes: • FHWA engages stakeholders in the EAR Program from evaluating potential research topics through transition of research results.
+The uncertainties in the research approach and outcomes challenge organizations and researchers to be innovative problemsolvers, which can lead to new research techniques, instruments, and processes that can be of value to future advanced or applied research projects.

+ABOUT THE FEDERAL HIGHWAY ADMINISTRATION'S EXPLORATORY ADVANCED RESEARCH PROGRAM

+Federal legislation establishes an Exploratory Advanced Research (EAR) Program to address longer term, higher risk, breakthrough research with the potential for dramatic, long-term improvements to transportation systems in planning, building, renewing, and operating safe, congestion-free, and environmentally sound transportation facilities.
+The Federal Highway Administration's (FHWA) EAR Program secures broad scientific participation and extensive coverage of advanced ideas and new technologies through three key processes: